telerik/reporting-docs/knowledge-base/conflicting-actions-error-in-swagger-generation-net-core.md

 ## Description

-"*Failed to load API definition.*" message is displayed on the Swagger Generation page.
+`Failed to load API definition.` message is displayed on the Swagger Generation page(usually `localhost:port/swagger`).

-There may also be a short error on the page about being unable to fetch **swagger.json**.
+There may also be a short error on the page about being unable to fetch `swagger.json`.

 ## Error Message